 A visitor could be a guest, but don’t take this too far.

-If you take the time to create message then you want them to be remembered so focus on creating memories, a subtle but helpful distinction.
+If you take the time to create messages then you want them to be remembered so focus on creating memories, a subtle but helpful distinction.

 If you are keeping records, make it interesting, richer and full of knowledge.
 The record of your journey through your innovation project is Your Story.